Negotiating a Patient-centered Plan

 • Creating a plan for behavior change

 Your approach to discussing the treatment plan may be different in different situations.
 In an emergency, in the hospital, or when there is only one reasonable option, you may lean more towards the ‘traditional’ approach: making a recommendation, explaining it, and inviting questions or additional input.
 But when there is more than one reasonable alternative, a shared approach to decision making is preferred.
 The clinician discusses treatment options with the patient to help them make an informed choice.
-This patient centered approach integrates the clinician’s expertise with a patient’s preferences, lifestyle and goals to co-create a treatment plan.
+As illustrated below, this patient centered approach integrates the clinician’s expertise with a patient’s preferences, lifestyle and goals to co-create a treatment plan.

 Clinical expertise plus patient's preferences, lifestyle, and goals